 Contact the SCI BC Board of Directors at email@example.com.

-Tony joined the SCIBC Board in 2011 and is a member of both the Audit and Governance Committees.
-He is Chief Executive Officer of the Human Resources Management Association of BC.
-Prior to joining BCHRMA in 2014, Tony was President and CEO of the Certified General Accountants Association of Canada for 11 years.
+Tony joined the SCI BC Board in 2011 and is a member of both the Audit and Governance Committees.
+He is the President and Chief Executive Officer of the Chartered Professionals in Human Resources of BC & Yukon.
+Prior to joining CPHR BC & Yukon in 2014, Tony was President and CEO of the Certified General Accountants Association of Canada for 11 years.
 A graduate of McGill University, Tony has chaired the board of the Direct Sellers Association of Canada, been a member of the board of the Canadian Cosmetic, Toiletry and Fragrance Association, and the Non-Prescription Drug Manufacturers Association of Canada.
-He is a member of CPA BC and the American Institute of Certified Public Accountants, and hold the ICD.D director designation.
-Tony is also the Chair of the BC Audit Council for Local Government and a board member of the BC Real Estate Association.
+He is a member of CPA BC and the American Institute of Certified Public Accountants and holds the ICD.D director designation.
+Tony is also the Chair of the BC Audit Council for Local Government.

 Don Danbrook *

-Don is a dedicated volunteer and has served on the Finance Committee of the SCIBC Board since 2011 and joined the board of directors in 2012.
-He is a CPA, CGA and his career has included a decade with the Canada Revenue Agency and the establishment of a real estate development corporation.
+Don is a peer and dedicated volunteer; he has served on the Finance Committee of the SCI BC Board since 2011 and joined the Board in 2012.
+He is a CPA/CGA and his career has included a decade with the Canada Revenue Agency and establishment of a real estate development corporation.
 Don holds both real estate and mortgage licenses.
-In 2010 Don was certified by Stanford University to train leaders in the Chronic Disease Self-Management Program at the University of Victoria.
+In 2010, Don was certified by Stanford University to train leaders in the Chronic Disease Self-Management Program at the University of Victoria.

-Bernie has been a member of Spinal Cord Injury BC’s Board since 2002 and is a member of the Finance Committee, as well as chairing the Audit Committee.
-He has also made a tremendous contribution for over two decades as a board member, and is currently Chairperson, of the BC Paraplegic Foundation, which is a major funder for SCIBC.
-Bernie is a Chartered Professional Accountant, Chartered Accountant, Chartered Business Valuator, and Trust and Estate Practitioner, as well as President of his own financial consulting company.
+Bernie has been a member of Spinal Cord Injury BC’s Board since 2002 and he serves on the Finance Committee, as well as chairing the Audit Committee.
+He has also made a tremendous contribution for over two decades as a board member (now Past Chair) of the BC Paraplegic Foundation, a major funder for this organization.
+He is a Chartered Professional Accountant, Chartered Accountant, Chartered Business Valuator, and Trust and Estate Practitioner, as well as President of his own financial consulting company.
 In 2011, Mr. Fahy was presented with a community service award by the Institute of Chartered Accountants of BC in recognition of his dedicated contribution to these organizations, as well as others benefiting our community and people in need.

 Scott McCloy (Vice Chair & Treasurer)

-Scott joined the SCIBC Board in 2008.
-He is the Director of Government, Community and Media Relations for WorkSafeBC, with over 30 years experience in this field in both the public and private sectors.
-Very active in the community, Scott also advises for various health and safety regulators and workers’ compensation organizations.
-Scott currently holds two executive positions on the board, serving as both Vice-Chair and Treasurer.
-He chairs the Finance Committee and is also a member of the Audit Committee.
+Scott joined the SCI BC Board in 2008.
+He recently retired from his position as Director of Government, Community and Media Relations for WorkSafeBC, with over 30 years’ experience in this field in both the public and private sectors.
+Scott remains very active in the community following his retirement and currently holds two executive positions on the SCI BC board, serving as both Vice-Chair and Treasurer.
+He chairs the Finance Committee and is a member of the Audit Committee.
 Additionally, Scott is a member of the Board of the Lions Paraplegic Lodge Society.

 Edward Milligan * (Chairperson)

-Ed joined the SCIBC Board in 2000 and has served as Chairperson since 2010.
-A professional engineer, he is owner and president of West Shore Constructors.
-Prior to accepting the role of Chair, Ed’s board contributions included advocacy work as well as participating on the Lions Paraplegic Lodge board.
-Ed is a director of the BC Paraplegic Foundation and additionally represents SCIBC on Spinal Cord Injury Canada’s Board.
+Ed joined the SCI BC Board in 2000 and has served as Chairperson since 2010.
+A professional engineer, he is Owner and President of West Shore Constructors.
+Prior to accepting the role of Chair, Ed’s board contributions included advocacy work as well as participating on the Lions Paraplegic Lodge Board.
+Ed is also a director of the BC Paraplegic Foundation, as well as Co-Chair of Spinal Cord Injury Canada’s Board of Directors.

 Dianna has worked as an occupational therapist since graduating from the University of Alberta in 1992.
 She subsequently obtained a Masters Research Degree in Occupational Therapy through Dalhousie University.
-Over the years she has been involved in providing direct treatment and case management services to children and adults, as well as working in driver rehabilitation.
-Dianne has been qualified as an expert and has testified in BC Supreme Court of BC Human Rights Tribunals.
-Dianna also holds a Law Degree from UBC, and currently works as a Lawyer at Kaz Law Injury Lawyers.
-Dedicated to helping injured people get their lives back, she joined the SCI BC Board of Directors in 2015 and sits on our Governance Committee.
+Over the years, she has been involved in providing direct treatment and case management services to children and adults, as well as working in driver rehabilitation.
+Dianna has been qualified as an expert and has testified in BC Supreme Court and BC Human Rights Tribunals.
+Dianna also holds a Law Degree from the University of British Columbia, and practices at D.R.
+Robertson Injury Law.
+Dianna is dedicated to helping injured people get their lives back.
+She joined the SCI BC Board of Directors in 2015 and chairs the Governance Committee.